BEagle1984/silverback/docs/guides/broker/producing/basics.md

 ### WrapAndPublishBatch

-The `WrapAndPublishBatch` and `WrapAndPublishBatchAsync` methods can be used to publish multiple messages in a single batch, leveraging the batching capabilities of Kafka for a much greater throughput (see [benchmarks](xref:performance)).
+The `WrapAndPublishBatch` and `WrapAndPublishBatchAsync` methods can be used to publish multiple messages in a single batch, leveraging the batching capabilities of Kafka for much greater throughput (see [benchmarks](xref:performance)).

 ```csharp
 public async Task PublishBatch(IEnumerable<MyMessage> messages)